-The term alternative therapy, in general, is used to describe any medical treatment or intervention that is used in place of conventional medicine.
+The term ''alternative therapy'' generally is used to describe any medical treatment or intervention that is used in place of conventional medicine.
 When alternative therapies are used in conjunction with conventional medicine, it is called complementary medicine.
 Alternative therapy encompasses a variety of disciplines, including acupuncture, guided imagery, chiropractic treatment, yoga, hypnosis, biofeedback, aromatherapy, relaxation, herbal remedies, massage and many others.

-In the past decade, strong evidence has been accumulated regarding the benefits of mind-body therapies, acupuncture, and some nutritional supplements for treating pain.
+In the past decade, strong evidence has been gathered for the benefits of mind-body therapies, acupuncture, and some nutritional supplements for treating pain.
 Other alternative therapies such as massage, chiropractic therapies, therapeutic touch, certain herbal therapies, and dietary approaches have the potential to alleviate pain in some cases.
 More research is needed to see how these therapies compare to conventional treatments.

 Mind-body therapies are treatments that are meant to help the mind’s ability to affect the functions and symptoms of the body.
 Mind-body therapies use various approaches, including relaxation techniques, meditation, guided imagery, biofeedback, and hypnosis.
 Relaxation techniques can help alleviate discomfort related to chronic pain.